The Kitchen Garden at The Edible Flower

 The connection between garden and kitchen at The Edible Flower is strong.
 Erin runs the kitchen and Jo runs the garden.
 It’s great.
 Eating seasonally and locally is easy.
 We can grow organic vegetables and varieties that we would struggle to get hold of.
 We can be sure that our veg is as fresh as it can be, and entirely free of pesticides or herbicides.
 And we can quickly identify the varieties that taste the best and grow more the following year.

 The approach in the garden is organic and “no-dig”, with a 6-year crop rotation.
 Jo was massively inspired by David Love Cameron’s Walled Garden at Helen’s Bay, who in turn was inspired by Jean-Martin Fortier, who in turn was inspired by Eliot Coleman.
-In addition to these three organic gardening heroes, Jo has also been inspired and hugely informed by the part-time Organic Fruit and Veg class she attended at SERC Holywood,
+In addition to these three organic gardening heroes, Jo has also been inspired and hugely informed by the part-time Organic Fruit and Veg and RHS Level 2 Horticulture Classes she attended at SERC Holywood,